MONTMARTRE GUIDE

 PLACE DU TERTRE PARIS

-Place de Tertre is the lively square near the basilica of Sacré Cœur.
-This square is full of restaurants and you can always see the street artists carrying their paint board around and offer the service of portrait paintings.
-Apart from the painting service and the restaurants in this area, you can also buy some souvenirs from Montmartre and go inside the Church of Saint-Pierre of Montmartre which is considered one of the oldest churches in Paris.
+Place de Tertre is the lively square near the Basilica of Sacré Cœur.
+This square is full of restaurants and street artists carrying their paint boards around and drawing people's portraits.
+Apart from the street painters and the restaurants in this area, you can also buy some souvenirs from Montmartre and go inside the Church of Saint-Pierre of Montmartre, which is considered one of the oldest churches in Paris.

 Address : Place du Tertre, 75018 Paris